How to Get a Medical Marijuana Card in Miami

 Qualifying for a Marijuana Card near me

 In the state of Florida, it is now legal to buy medical weed with a state-issued marijuana ID card.
-This must be obtained from a licensed mmj doctor who has been approved by the state to issue medical marijuana recommendations.
+This must be obtained from a Florida licensed cannabis doctor who has been approved by the state to issue medical marijuana recommendations.
 To get your card, you must schedule an appointment with an approved cannabis physician.
 He or she will then determine if you one of the ten conditions that have been approved to be treated by medical pot.
 The physician will also ask you about your medical history and may want to see proof that you have sought other treatments for your condition and why these treatments have been insufficient.
 For example, if you have Crohn’s Disease, the physician may want to see if you have tried steroids or immunosuppressants, as well as lifestyle changes, before approving you to use medical marijuana.

 If the marijuana physician determines that you have a condition that falls under Amendment 2 regulations and that you have sought other ways to treat your condition, they may recommend this medication for your treatment.
 They will then write you a recommendation that you can use to obtain your marijuana card.
 Fill out the necessary paperwork with the Department of Health and submit it with your physician recommendation and you should have your card in the mail within days.